Praveenrtp/Mobile-Applications/README.md

 # Mobile-Applications
-In order to run thsi app you just need to click run button.
+In order to run this app you just need to click run button.